core-wg/comi/draft-ietf-core-comi.md

 ## Instance-identifier {#instance-identifier}

 Instance-identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{Section 9.13 of RFC7950}}.
-An instance-identifier is composed of the data node identifier (i.e. a SID) and, for data nodes within list(s), the keys used to index within these list(s).
+An instance-identifier is composed of the data node identifier (i.e., a SID) and, for data nodes within list(s), the keys used to index within these list(s).

 In CORECONF, instance-identifiers are carried in the payload of FETCH and PATCH requests.